jglovier/jglovier.github.io/README.md

 ## About the Site

-This site is my personal home on the World Wide Intarnetz™.
+This site is my personal home on the web.
 I write about stuff, I link to other stuff, and I showcase stuff I've done/built/designed.
-It's purely personal in nature and does not necessarily reflect the views of my wonderful employer, my Murica, my tattoo artist, my barber or my neighbor's dog.
-But it's where I represent, yo!
+It's purely personal in nature and does not necessarily reflect the views of my employer, my family, my community, or anyone else besides me.
+It's just where I share things I've built, written, or done.

 It lives here: [joelglovier.com](http://joelglovier.com)

-For more about the latest iteration, read this blog post: [joelglovier.com/writing/redesigning-and-rebuilding/](http://joelglovier.com/writing/redesigning-and-rebuilding/)

-Many of the post images are retouched versions of photos I found at [Unsplash](http://unsplash.com/).
-If you are looking for great photos to use on your own blog, they have a great collection all free for public use.

 ## Running locally